-It is necessary, however, to temper these conclusions slightly.
-Although the wage regressions using the SIPP data improve on the regressions using the census data by including variables pertaining to work experience, the SIPP wage regressions themselves may omit other productivity-related characteristics that vary by race. extent that productivity-related characteristics are omitted, this chapter may either underestimate or overestimate the direct effect of discrimination.
+It is necessary, however, to temper these Although the wage conclusions slightly. regressions using the SIPP data improve on the regressions using the census data by including variables pertaining to work experience, the SIPP wage regressions themselves may omit other productivity-related characteristics that vary by race.
+To the extent that productivity-related characteristics are omitted, this chapter may either underestimate or overestimate the direct effect of discrimination.
 Furthermore, as discussed above, the methodology used in this chapter does not quantify any indirect effects of labor market discrimination.